gextyr/powerbivisual_fullcalendar/README.md

 # Known bugs
 * BUG: For some reason, the hex background color is being converted to a named color in some cases, which causes the drillthrough to fail when all filters are kept, e.g. Color = "Red" filter fails, and the data set uses #ff0000 (can't currently reproduce)
-* BUG: Synchronizing after if you filter this viz, then another, then come back to this (calendar.tsx)
+* BUG: Synchronizing after if you filter this viz then another repro: filter this viz then another, then come back to this (calendar.tsx)

 # Todo
+* Hard
+    * Priority 1 : grouping / swimlane view
 * Easy
     * better CSS
     * handle long titles better (wrapping causes spacing issues)